Rushadilly/Revival/posts/Revival #10.md

 > She hummed.
 “You’ll see.”

 He hesitated, a pit forming in his stomach.
-Giving her that kind of promise felt dangerous—but *needed* to read those archives.
+Giving her that kind of promise felt dangerous—but he **needed** to read those archives.

 > “…Fine.
 Deal.”